hendriknielaender/double-trouble/data/blog/negativ-space-programming.md

 By integrating these principles, TigerStyle ensures that the code is not only functional but also elegant and maintainable.

 For more details, check out the official [TigerStyle](https://github.com/tigerbeetle/tigerbeetle/blob/main/docs/TIGER_STYLE.md).

+## Conclusion
+Negative space programming is a powerful technique that enhances code robustness, clarity, and security.
+By focusing on what should not happen, developers can create more resilient software.